Sustainability Initiatives at Stokehouse Precinct

 The use of exchangeable cooking oil holding tanks, ensures that no cooking oil enters the waste stream.

 The trucks which bring fresh oil to the site first collect the used oil, and processes this into biodiesel.
 The truck is capable of collecting the used oil, and fresh oil is pumped in.
 This reduces the OHS risks for staff in the kitchen, removing the need to transport oil around the kitchen on a trolley.

 The Nature Conservancy is driven by a vision to restore reefs back in Port Phillip Bay, as half of the bay used to be filled with oyster and mussel reefs.
 They do this by collecting empty oysters from restaurants across Melbourne, drying and cleaning them over a six month period, and then building a base with limestone for a new reef, which they seed with flat oysters and blue mussels.

-To date, over 300kg of shells have been collected from Stokehouse Precinct.
+To date in 2023, over 12,344kg of shells have been collected from Stokehouse Precinct.